russelljjarvis/teiili/CONTRIBUTING.md

 - Sample code if possible;
 - A description of what you expected should happen;
 - A description of what actually happens;
-- A list of things you tried that didn't work;
+- A list of things you tried that didn't work.

 ## Acknowledgments
 This document was based on [Brian A. Danielak's template for contribution guidelines](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62) which in turn was adapted from the [Draft.js CONTRIBUTING.md](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md).